6 key facts about abortion laws and the 2024 election

 1. About half of states restrict abortion.

 In 14 states, there are total bans on abortion, with very limited exceptions in cases such as rape or to save the life or health of the mother.
 A few more states – including Florida – have six-week bans, and often that's so early in a pregnancy most people don't yet know they're pregnant.
-A few more states have restrictions that limit abortion after 12, 15 or 22 weeks of pregnancy.
+Another half dozen states have restrictions that limit abortion after 12, 15, 18 or 22 weeks of pregnancy.

 In the states that ban or severely restrict abortion access, the number of abortions has dropped drastically.